Enhancement Shaman: Midnight Expansion Preview

 Totemic

 Relative to the rocky implementation on live for Totemic, Midnight appears to have a more clear focus on how it's meant to align with the core loop, and what it brings to the table.
+The changes come together for an incredibly tight experience (especially compared to its peer), and it's only benefited from the changes.
 There's a few key changes coming:

 • Surging Totem Icon Surging Totem

 Now a 1-minute cooldown with a 25-second duration, rather than a 24-second cooldown maintenance buff.
-This aligns it with other cooldown options, and its tuned appropriately as a high power damage moment.
+This aligns it with other cooldowns, and is tuned as such.

 • Whirling Elements Icon Whirling Elements